RaulPPelaez/Naga_KeypadMapper/README.md

 # Razer Key Mapper for Linux
 ..also can accept other devices they're simply untested.
 Contact me for adding devices.

-Map razer naga devices keys with the config files : `keyMap.txt` under `$HOME/.naga/`
+Map razer naga devices keys with the config file : `keyMap.txt` under `$HOME/.naga/`

 Requires: `xdotool`, `xinput` and `g++`